postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 The **Run in Postman** button lets anyone import and run this collection with one click.
 When you click the **Generate    Code** button, you get a link that you can use for a dynamic or static button.
 You can also select the environment you want for the generated code.

-The **Run in Postman** button shares the collection directly from Postman, so the collection is uploaded to Postman servers when you generate the embed code
+The **Run in Postman** button shares the collection directly from Postman, so the collection is uploaded to Postman servers when you generate the embed code.

 [![share embed-rip](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-embed-a-collection.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-embed-a-collection.png)